Pedal piano: History

 The origins of the pedal piano are found in the pedal clavichord and pedal harpsichord, of which an original of the former survives while only descriptions and modern reproductions of the latter remain.
 The first citation of a clavichord with pedalboard appeared around 1460 in a section dedicated to musical instruments in an encyclopedic treatise written by the scholar Paulus Paulirinus (1413-1471).
 Organists would use these instruments for practice when no-one was available to work the bellows for a church organ or, in the wintertime, to avoid having to practice in an unheated church.
 Johann Sebastian Bach owned a pedal harpsichord, and his organ trio sonatas BWV 525–530, Passacaglia and Fugue in C minor BWV 582, and other works can be played on the instrument.

 Wolfgang Amadeus Mozart owned a fortepiano with independent pedals, built for him in 1785 by Anton Walter.
 His father refers to this in a letter to his daughter on March 12, 1785.
-The autographed manuscript of the Concerto in D minor K 466, composed the same year, shows a series of chords for the left hand plus bass notes an octave lower, covering about 2 1/2 measures.
+The autograph manuscript of the Concerto in D minor K 466, composed the same year, shows a series of chords for the left hand plus bass notes an octave lower, covering about 2 1/2 measures.
 Some believe that the bass notes were intended for the pedal, but there is disagreement about this interpretation.
-The additional bass notes could be regarded as the original version which was not crossed out when Mozart decided to replace them with chords.
-And since the pedal was strictly for his own, largely extemporaneous, use there would be no reason to write out notes.
+The low bass notes could be an earlier version of the left hand part which Mozart neglected to cross out when he decided to replace them with chords.

 Louis Schone made a pedalflügel for Robert Schumann in 1843, when he was in Dresden.
 Schumann preferred an upright pedal piano, and his pedal keyboard had 29 notes and was connected with an action placed at the back of the piano where a special soundboard, covered with 29 strings, was built into the case.
 Schumann wrote much music for the pedal piano and was so enthusiastic about the instrument that he convinced Felix Mendelssohn, who owned a grand pedal piano, to form a class devoted to it in the Leipzig Conservatory.
 Charles-Valentin Alkan owned an Erard pedal piano made in 1853 and now in the Musée de la Musique, the historic instrument collection of the Conservatoire de Paris.
 Alkan composed a number of works for it, in the virtuoso style to be found in his other piano music.
 Kevin Bowyer has revived some of this music in recent years, though he plays it on the organ.